MrStahlfelge/gdx-backends/README.md

 * iOS: Compatible with RoboVM 2.3.6 and this with iOS 12
 * iOS: New devices added
 * GWT: Use the real clipboard
+* GWT: Change logging to JavaScript console

 Own additions
-* GWT: Change logging to JavaScript console
 * GWT: Switched to WebAudio, fixes sounds for mobiles too.
-[Original PR by @barkholt](https://github.com/libgdx/libgdx/pull/4220)
+[Original PR by @barkholt](https://github.com/libgdx/libgdx/pull/4220).
+See [current PR](https://github.com/libgdx/libgdx/pull/5659) for more information.

 ## Things that will be done